MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/update-to-spworkflow-manager-when-upgrading-farms.md

 ### Validate the Configuration

 1. Check the Workflow Service Application proxy in the ** Central Administration > Manage Service Applications**.
-2. Select the link for **Workflow Service Application Proxy**.
+Select the link for **Workflow Service Application Proxy**.
 It should show as connected.

 Example:

 :::image type="content" source="../media/sp-workflow-status.png" alt-text="workflow status":::

-2. **Test an old workflow**</br>.
+2. **Test a new workflow**</br>
 a.
-Find a list that had a workflow assigned to it in the "old" farm. </br>
-b.
-Launch a new instance of that workflow and verify that it works.
-If you included the App Management service app database during the migration, and ran the **Register-SPWorkflowService** using the correct "scope" name, workflows from the old farm should continue to work.</br>
-3. **Test a new workflow**</br>
-a.
 Sign in to a client computer, and then open **SharePoint Designer**.</br>
 b.
 Open one of your sites and go to Workflows. </br>
 c.
 Create a new workflow and make sure you can see the “SharePoint Workflow 2013” in the list of platforms to choose from. </br>
 d.
 Create a basic "log to history" 2013-platform workflow and test to make sure it’s successful.</br>

+3. **Test an old workflow**</br>.
+a.
+Find a list that had a workflow assigned to it in the "old" farm. </br>
+b.
+Launch a new instance of that workflow and verify that it works.
+If you included the App Management service app database during the migration, and ran the **Register-SPWorkflowService** using the correct "scope" name, workflows from the old farm should continue to work.</br>